Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-Los Angeles thrash metal…it is something that’s been kicking ass for nearly four decades now, give or take.
+Los Angeles, California thrash metal… it is something that’s been kicking ass for nearly four decades now, give or take.
 Some bands epitomize the City Of Angels sound and none more so than EvilDead.

 The high energy speed metal unit first manifested itself around 1986, when Agent Steel’s guitarist Juan Garcia and Abbatoir bassist Mel Sánchez left their respective bands around the same time frame.
 Both were feeling a desire to incorporate more hardcore, thrashier elements into their artistry, more than they had in their previous projects, at least.

 Selecting their name from the obvious inspiration of Sam Rami’s famous horror film ‘The Evil Dead’, Garcia and Sánchez soon welcomed guitarist Albert Gonzales (Rise, Faeost) and drummer Rob Alaniz (Bitch, Noctuary, Winterthrall, Anger As Art) into the band.
 This is the lineup that recorded and independently issued the band’s first 3-song Demo cassette ‘The Awakening‘ in 1987.

 EvilDead paved new ground with their ferocious approach to songwriting, but also followed a very social / political-centered theme in their lyrics.
 Those messages addressed issues including scandalous politicians and nuclear war, much like the band’s contemporaries like Sacred Reich and Vio-lence.

 In 1988, the band signed a recording contract with European label Steamhammer Records for the release of their 1989 EP, ‘Rise Above‘.
 The four-track EP (three songs that included the title track, a cover of the Black Flag classic, and a fourth, somewhat a song snippet or outro piece).
 This marked the addition of vocalist Phil Flores (Abbatoir) to EvilDead and thus freeing Sanchez from double duty.